boryspaulewicz/bhsdtr/Readme.md

-estimates of SDT parameters based on such overly-aggregated data are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration of this problem).
+estimates of SDT parameters based on such overly-aggregated data are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
 The only way to avoid this problem in the general case is by modelling the effects of all the relevant random grouping factors by supplementing the SDT model with a hierarchical structure.

 In the bhsdtr package the generalized SDT model is supplemented with a hierarchical linear regression structure (normally distributed